frictionlessdata/frictionless-ci/docs/configuration.md

 # Configuration

 Frictionless Repository can work without any additional configuration.
 It will validate all the CSV, EXCEL and JSONL files it can find in your repository (respecting `.gitignore` file) or all the DATA PACKAGE and DATA RESOURCE descriptors if they present.
-Note that if data packges are found all other type of sources are ignored.
-The same for data resources if not data packages are found.
+Note that if data packages are found all other type of sources are ignored.
+The same for data resources if no data packages are found.

 ## Search Patterns